symerio/SiQt/README.md

     import SiQt
     SiQt.use('PyQt4')

-    from SiQt import QtCore, Qt # or any other modules that would be imported from PyQt4
+    from SiQt import QtCore, Qt # or any other module that would be imported from PyQt4

 #### 2. Imports interception

- Imports of PyQt4, PyQt5, PySide can be intercepted to load SiQt instead (`force=True` option), which itself redirects to the active PyQt/PySide backend:
+ With the `force=True` option, imports of PyQt4, PyQt5, PySide can be intercepted to load SiQt instead, which itself redirects to the active PyQt/PySide backend: